RisingOrange/Proximity-door-lock/dependencies/ESP_SoftwareSerial/README.md

-I, Jakub Fidler changed the name of the lib and the src files from SoftwareSerial to ESP_SoftwareSerial
+I, Floating Orange changed the name of the lib and the src files from SoftwareSerial to ESP_SoftwareSerial
 # EspSoftwareSerial

 Implementation of the Arduino software serial library for the ESP8266